cyclus/cyclus.github.com/source/cep/cep26.rst

 also be allowed to modify the flag for whether to maximize or minimize each metric.
 Such a change would enable a much broader set of use cases to be simulated according to the users needs.
-It will also allow the exploration of a vareity of DRE effects based on what precendce differences.
+It will also allow the exploration of a vareity of DRE effects based on precedence changes.
 This will be setup through the cyclus input file, but the default ordering will be ``unit cost (min), quantity (min), preference (max)``.